sagefy/sagefy/gh-pages/f_data_structure/users.md

     - Asked to plan
     - Asynchronous feedback:
         - Some projects can't be assess immediately
-        - Receive notification when assessment is complete
+        - Receive notice when assessment is complete
         - Progress must reflect project state
     - Invited to reflect on experiences
 - _Contributors_